lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/20_wifi_working_modes.rst

 Code
 ^^^^^^^
-Move the program folder “Super_Starter_Kit_for_ESP32_S3/Python/Python_C odes” to disk(D) in advance with the path of “D:/Micropython_Codes”.
+Move the program folder :file:`Super_Starter_Kit_for_ESP32_S3/Python/Python_Codes` to disk(D) in advance with the path of “D:/Micropython_Codes”.

 **20.1_Station_mode**

 .. image:: img/software/20.1.png

 Because the names and passwords of routers in various places are different, before the Code runs, users need to enter the correct router’s name and password in the box as shown in the illustration above.
 After making sure the router name and password are entered correctly, compile and upload codes to ESP32S3, wait for ESP32-S3 to connect to your router and print the IP address assigned by the router to ESP32-S3 in “Shell”.

 .. image:: img/software/20.1-1.png